 Michael joined the IEE to infuse his passion for entrepreneurship and education in support of the University’s mission for regional economic development.
 Michael’s committed to broadening our region to assist business owners with profitability and sustainability.
 As an advocate for small business growth, Michael brings value through the delivery of training and counseling.

 He will work with the IEE team to achieve its’ goals in fostering innovative ideas to strengthen and expand the University’s strategic outreach.
 Michael has expertise in entrepreneurship, financing, grant writing and higher education management.

-Michael has spoken as a panel member at the U. S. Capital Building for a Senate sub-committee on SBA financing.
+Michael has spoken as a panel member at the U. S. Capitol Building for a Senate sub-committee on SBA financing.
 He presented a Small Business Development Center (SBDC) client whose commercialized LED lighting sensors were being used in hospitals in the U.S. and internationally as effective cost savings solutions.
-He guided a start-up venture to receive an investment to launch a company that provides clinical laboratory and toxicology testing for physician owned practices.
+He guided a start-up venture to receive an investment to launch a company that provides clinical laboratory and toxicology testing for physician-owned practices.